versusvirus-detect-the-undetected/dtu/README.md

 (work in progress)
-A web-based application programming interface to re-connect all third-party apps safely to exchange real-time diagnostic ​ data, allowing to officially "brand" them as trusted appsby the Swiss Federal Office for Public Health or the WHO. ​
+A web-based application programming interface to re-connect all third-party apps safely to exchange real-time diagnostic ​ data, allowing to officially "brand" them as trusted apps by the Swiss Federal Office for Public Health or the WHO. ​

 ## 1 API usage scenarios and basic use cases description